 Good stories create and build relationships and make people care.

 If we look at the history of the business, we should not be surprised that the industries who deal with storytelling, who literally tell the story, are those who have the highest loyalty, the best connections and most of the followers.
 It's about newspapers, magazines, film companies, television studios.
 Their job is to tell stories, and that's exactly what builds relationships with people and makes them care.
 This leads to the situation that most of us want to pay to those industries to reach our message to people who pay attention to them.

 The companies that make the most convincing are Coca-Cola, Red Bull, Go Pro...
 Take Coca-Cola for example.
-If we analyze their commercials, we will notice that they don’t advertise in their product.
-In their commercials, the accent is on socializing, joy, and joy.
-They are all equal, regardless of the color of the skin, the religion, the country in which they live.
-When the birthday is celebrated, the anniversary of marriage, wedding, New Year, Christmas, romantic evenings, gathering with society - Coca-Cola is here, subtle and incomprehensible.
+If we analyze their commercials, we will notice that they don’t advertise their product.
+In their commercials, the accent is on socializing, joy, and happiness.
+They are all equal, regardless of the color of their skin, their religion, the country in which they live.
+When the birthday, the anniversary of marriage, wedding, New Year, Christmas, romantic evenings, gathering with society are celebrated- Coca-Cola is here, subtle and incomprehensible.
 They tell a story of joy and socializing and that create an emotion, and at the same time affect something that is called peripheral perception in marketing.
 This story is not directly related to their product, but it gives incredible results.

 Okay, but that's Coca-Cola that has millions and millions, so it can invest in their marketing.
 Stop.
 Remember the story from the beginning of this text.
 Talking a story does not require much money, creativity is all that is needed.